What is Leaky Gut Syndrome?

 What’s more, these issues also contribute to unhealthy gut flora, so chances are if you have LGS, you also have an unbalanced gut flora.
 Luckily there are many steps you can take on your own to improve your gut health and help heal your intestinal lining.

-- Fix your diet - Treating leaky gut starts and ends with a healthy diet.
+Treating leaky gut starts and ends with a healthy diet.
 If you do not improve your diet, no amount of supplementation will fix the issue.
 First, remove toxins that may irritate the gut.
-(Toxins in this instance are not harsh chemicals, but rather anything that is capable of causing disease or damage to the body.)
+(Toxins in this instance are not harsh chemicals, but rather anything, that is capable of causing disease or damage to the body.)
 Refined carbohydrates, such as cereal grains, sugar, processed soy and industrialized oils such as soybean oil and corn oil.
-After that, ensuring your diet contains lots of fermentable fibers and fermented foods like sauerkraut and kimchi will help repair gut integrity.
+After that, ensuring your diet contains lots of fermentable fibres and fermented foods like sauerkraut and kimchi will help repair gut integrity.

 Ensuring your body is appropriately digesting food is key to preventing excess toxins from leaking.
 Specifically, restoring stomach acid and replacing digestive enzymes will be vital to maintaining gastrointestinal integrity.
 Finding a supplement that contains both HCL, ox bile and a range of digestive enzymes will cover all the basics.

 Restore Intestinal Lining